oktadev/okta-blog/_source/_posts/2019-06-04-store-secrets-securely-int-dotnet-with-azure-keyvault.md

 by: contractor
 communities: [.net, devops]
 description: "In this tutorial, you'll learn how to store application keys and secrets securely using Azure KeyVault"
-tags: [azure, azure keyvault, azure keyvault, asp.net security, dotnet security, security]
+tags: [azure, azure-keyvault, asp-dot-net-security, dotnet-security, security]
 tweets:
 - "Learn how to store application keys and secrets securely using @Azure #KeyVault"
 - "Want to learn how to store application secrets securely?
 Use Azure KeyVault!"